-It will be very very tempting to hang around Main Street and try to meet the characters, including Mickey and Minnie, who arrive here for photographs as soon as the park opens.
+If it’s your first trip to Hong Kong Disneyland, it will be very very tempting to hang around Main Street and try to meet the characters, including Mickey and Minnie, who arrive here for photographs as soon as the park opens.

 If you want to have the best chance to ride as many of the Hong Kong Disneyland rides as possible, you need to head straight to them.
 You have about an hour to ride the rides with virtually no queues.

-- First up, we head for Dumbo, as this is one that gets busy quickly.
-Our other favourites in Fantasyland are the Madhatter Teacups, “it’s a small world” (you can save this one ‘til last; it never seems to have a queue), Cinderella Carousel, and the Many Adventures of Winnie the Pooh.
-Once we’ve done those rides, we head to Mickey’s PhilharMagic, a 3D concert-movie starring Donald Duck, which is really fun and often overlooked.
+- First up, we head for Dumbo in Fantasyland, as this is one that gets busy quickly.
+Our other favourites in Fantasyland are the Madhatter Teacups, “it’s a small world” (you can save this one ‘til last as it never seems to have a queue until much later in the day), Cinderella Carousel, and the Many Adventures of Winnie the Pooh (you can use your Fastpass here so no rush to get there).

-We have never done Autopia as there is usually a minimum 45-minute wait, so if you want to experience it, get there early.
+We have never done Autopia as there is usually a minimum 45-minute wait, so if you want to experience it, adjust your planned Disneyland Hong Kong timings accordingly and get there early.

-Use your Fastpass
+Use your Hong Kong Disneyland Fastpass

-If it is busy when you are at Hong Kong Disneyland, you can use your Fastpass.
-The Hong Kong Disneyland Fastpass is included in your ticket for certain rides – although at the time of writing the only rides eligible for Fastpass were The Adventures of Winnie the Pooh and Space Mountain.
-However, it is worth knowing that you can save these rides for later.
+If it is busy when you are at Hong Kong Disney, you can use your Fastpass.
+The Hong Kong Disneyland Fastpass is included in your ticket for certain rides – although at the time of writing the only rides eligible for Fastpass were The Adventures of Winnie the Pooh, Iron Man Experience and Hyperspace Mountain.

 To use your Hong Kong Disneyland Fastpass, put your ticket into the machine near your chosen ride, and you will be allocated a time to return, where you can access the ride via a fast track queue.